tsmx/obis-reader/README.md

   - typically read in a very short interval, e.g. every 3 seconds, specified by the configuration parameter `obis.requestInterval` (please consult the manual of your smart-meter for the lowest possible rates)
   - stored for the last 24 hours in a sliding window (uses MongoDB's TTL index feature)
 - `obisValue`
-  - current and overall power consumption
+  - current consumption and overall balance
   - typically stored in a larger interval, e.g. every 5 minutes, specified by the configuration parameter `intervals.persistValuesMinutes`
   - stored without any TTL limit